importsteel/steel/docs/fields/text.rst

 ==========

 -  **encoding**: Character encoding to use (default: ``'utf8'``).
-These match Python's native encodings. *Can be overridden at the structure level.*
+These match Python's native encodings. *Can be specified at the structure level.*

 Character vs Byte Length
 ========================